-The 7(a) is the SBA's most widely used loan program.
+The SBA 7(a) loan program is the SBA's most widely used loan program.
 While the loan is partially guaranteed by the Small Business Administration, the financing is delivered through an approved SBA lender.
-This way, you can borrow anywhere between $20,000 and $5 million for as long as a 10-year term.
-Keep in mind, a 10 to 30 percent down payment is usually required for these types of loans.
-The SBA’s 7(a) loan program is attractive to many small business owners for its below-market interest rate.
-If you apply through Funding Circle's network of SBA lenders, you'll see that the interest rate is currently set at Prime + 2.75% (currently 9%).1 Payments are made monthly and you won't face any fees for early repayment.
+This way, you can borrow anywhere between $30,000 - $500,000 for as long as a 10-year term.
+The SBA’s 7(a) loan program is attractive to many small business owners for its competitive interest rate.
+If you apply through Funding Circle, you'll see that the interest rate is currently set at Prime + 2.75% - 4.75%.1 Payments are made monthly and you won't face any fees for early repayment.
 Your business should have an operating history of at least three years to qualify.
 Use the proceeds for working capital, refinancing debt, making major purchases, and more.
 Learn more about applying for SBA loans through Funding Circle.Apply Now Learn more

 A working capital loan is a short-term loan meant to help a business cover its everyday operations needs.
 It can be directed toward expenses such as payroll, paying rent, or making monthly payments towards debt.
 A working capital loan is not meant to buy long-term assets or investments.
-You can apply for a working capital loan through Funding Circle's network of lending partners and receive a decision in as little as 24 hours.2 The speed of approval is one of the best aspects of this small business loan.
-Learn more about applying through Funding Circle's network of lending partners.
+Funding Circle does not offer working capital loans at this time.

 Small business owners often don't believe they have good enough credit to receive small business financing, but you shouldn't give up just because traditional banking institutions rejected you.
 Business lenders weigh qualifying factors differently, so you could still be approved even if you've been rejected in the past.